 There is no particular diet that is recommended for women trying to conceive.
+(Read our nutritionist's ultimate "diet guide" here!)
 The closest to ideal is probably a variation of the Mediterranean diet, which emphasizes combining lean proteins with healthy fats and low GI index carbs (brown rice over white rice, for example).
 By not eating high GI carbs and not eating carbs by themselves, you are tempering the insulin response to your food and minimizing the ‘hangry’ spikes that result from it.

 But your healthy lifestyle doesn’t stop there… it’s so important to maintain this healthy lifestyle approach during your gestational experience.
 This can help you lessen risks to you and the baby.
 Making all these adjustments might feel daunting, but with small achievable goals you conquer day by day, you will form the positive habits that will set you up for success during pregnancy and throughout the rest of your life.

 Check out our pre-conception health checklist for additional tips on how to have a healthy baby.

 As a nurse practitioner, Monica received advanced nursing education in addition to being a registered nurse.
 She is a fully licensed registered nurse and Advanced Practice Nurse Practitioner in the state of Connecticut and is certified by the board of the American Academy of Nurse Practitioners.
 Monica’s nursing work experience spans nearly two decades in the field of fertility treatment.
 Monica’s passion lies in taking care of the whole patient.
 Monica works with patients and stresses the importance of integrating comprehensive care – including yoga, acupuncture, massage therapy and nutrition – with fertility treatment.